BerkZerker/Project-MORPH/docs/architecture.md

-# MORPH Architecture
+# Architecture

 ## Overview

-MORPH (Mixture Of experts with Recursive Post-processing & Hierarchy) is an advanced neural network architecture that implements a dynamic Mixture of Experts (MoE) model with continuous learning capabilities.
+This framework implements an advanced neural network architecture that implements a dynamic Mixture of Experts (MoE) model with continuous learning capabilities.
 The system features adaptive expert creation, brain-inspired post-processing mechanisms, and a knowledge graph for intelligent routing.

 ![Architecture Diagram](images/architecture.png)

 ## Core Components

-### MorphModel
+### Model

 The main model class that orchestrates all components.
 It manages the flow of information between the gating network, experts, knowledge graph, and sleep module.